 Weslet, who holds a degree focused in agriculture from the University of Fraser Valley in BC, Canada, provides lessons in agriculture and farming, ranging from basic fundamentals to advanced concepts.
 Due to deforestation, soil degradation, and drought, traditional Haitian farming practices are becoming less and less effective.
 Weslet has spent the last few years testing and practicing innovative solution in Haiti’s increasingly difficult farming realities.
 While Weslet continues to provide lessons in fundamental farming practices, he puts a particular emphasis on current challenges and innovative solutions.
 After every class, students travel to a nearby plot of land to practice the concepts learned, where they can observe what works and what needs improvement.
 In addition, students are exposed to Planting Life Haiti’s innovative solutions, like drip irrigation and holistic composting.

-For many students and families in Haiti, education is too frequently a necessity they cannot afford.
-They know this, and they continue to pursue it anyways.
-Where there is a will, there is a way.
-Planting Life Haiti understands this Will, and offers a Way.
-Students, and their families, are incredibly grateful for the support.
+For many students and families in Haiti, education is a necessity they cannot afford.
+And yet, families strive to send their kids to school, with the hope that education will bring hope for the future.
+Students and their families are incredibly grateful for the educational and financial support provided by Planting Life Haiti.
 Everyone involved continues to have hope in a better quality of life for Haiti; and ‘hope does not disappoint’ (Rom 5:5).

 For those wishing to get involved or donate, click ‘Here’ to contact Planting Life Haiti.